Germany 'shocks' allies by withholding Ukraine tanks

 But Norbert Röttgen, a German conservative MP, offered one explanation.

-"I think there's a reason for this beyond all the reasons they've given," Röttgen said of the socialist-led Scholz government.
+"I think there's a reason for this beyond all the reasons they've given," Röttgen said of the socialist-led government.

 "It's the continuation of the old Russia policy ... to pursue an approach to Russia even in wartime that ensures the core of the special German-Russian relationship will be preserved," he added, according to The Times of London.